the route

 day 1 in detail

-From there, a silent forest road will allow you to count your heartbeats as you head up Big Ring Climb.
-Then it’s on towards Bulwer Station, through a new section into Duma’s and into OG’s, which is fast becoming another highlight of Day 1.
-OG’s is a fun section added to eliminate the fast-for-nothing descent and dangerous hairpin left-hander before Cape Chestnut Valley.
-From this point, Reality Climb opens the lungs before you take a cool and well-earned descent through Xumeni Forest, home of the Cape Parrot.
-Soon after leaving the natural forest, you will wind your way over the now abandoned Donnybrook railway bridge through Philaani’s Putt and on towards the second water table and supporter point at Belmont Conference Centre.
+The mood of the tour will quieten, and silent forest road climbs will allow you to count your heartbeats as you head up Big Ring Climb.
+Then it’s on towards Bulwer Station, through a section into Duma’s and then OG’s.
+OG’s is a fun section added to eliminate the fast-for-nothing descent and dangerous hairpin left-hander before the fast valley bottom road of Cape Chestnut.
+From this point, Reality Climb leaves you wondering why you skipped some of those important long rides.
+After the long forest road, you will find a cool and well-earned descent through Xumeni Forest, home of the Cape Parrot.
+Soon after leaving the natural forest, you will wind your way over the now abandoned Donnybrook railway bridge, through Philani’s Putt and on towards the second water table and supporter point at Belmont Conference Centre.

 day 2 in detail

 You’ll be woken at 4.30am for Day 2.
 This is a long and arduous day by anyone’s standards.
 You’ll start by hurtling down 7km of district road before entering the start of Ant’s dual track.
-Thereafter, it is Funny Music, Butterfly Valley and then Wow exposes the jewel of sani2c – the mighty Umkomaas Valley.
-Singing foresters will welcome you to Soda Falls.
+Thereafter, it is Funny Music and Butterfly Valley, and then Wow exposes the jewel of sani2c – the mighty Umkomaas Valley.
+“At this point take a moment to appreciate the views from the top of the valley as all too soon you will be down at river level,” says Farmer Glen.
+Wow leads you into Soda Falls.
 These tracks will offer some of the most spectacular views, should the early valley mist afford the opportunity.
 The fast trails are broken by short sections of forest roads, which allow for scuttled overtaking opportunities.

 Nyala Pans is fast and hard-packed and follows the gentle gradient downstream towards the Atlas Copco Floating Bridge.
-After crossing onto the north bank of the mighty Umkomaas River, you enter game farms and Giraffe Alley for some 10km of downstream mountain biking euphoria.
-Thereafter you enter a 5km fast section through the proper productive farm of Stu Mapstone.
-The Tile Africa Floating Bridge will have a few extra surprises for you and, after riding the rapids, you’ll be taken back across the river and onto Mike Woodburn’s farm.
-At the 40km mark you find the first seconding table of the day manned by the school boys of Maritzburg College.
+After crossing onto the north bank of the mighty Umkomaas River, you enter the game farms of Dave and Karl Aardensgard.
+Giraffe Alley leads you along the riverbank for some 10km of downstream mountain biking euphoria.
+Thereafter you enter a 5km fast section through the farm of Stu Mapstone.
+The Tile Africa Floating Bridge will have a few extra surprises for you and after riding the rapids, you’ll be taken back across the river and onto Mike Woodburn’s citrus farm.
+At the 38km mark you find the College water table manned by the schoolboys of Pietermaritzburg College.
+“Take time to refill and hydrate, there’s lots of slow climbing ahead and temperatures will heat up from this point.”

 day 3 in detail

 It starts on sugar cane farms where fast roads will surprise you with sharp turns.
-You’ll then experience the beauty of the coastal forest on a long, quick descent through the father and son’s farms belonging to the Whitleys.
+You’ll then experience the beauty of the coastal forest on long, quick descents through the father and son’s farms belonging to the Whiteley’s.
 The start is normally a frantically fast affair where the singletrack of Keyless brings the race to its senses and reminds the riders of what’s still to come.
-The field will split as Clint’s Climb exposes those who overdid Day 2.
-After the climb, more sweeping cane roads will move the tour along at a surprisingly brisk pace from farm to farm on its journey to the coast, with new surroundings experienced at every turn.
-The Sappi Tanhurst gum plantations arrive quickly as you back into the fast cane roads of Drumdarroch Farm.
-A short steep climb will bring you to the Dumisa Farmers’ Association seconding table at 23km.
+The field will split as Clint’s Climb exposes those who have been suffering thus far.

-Cold legs will remind you why they needed the training, as you race through Kevard and Invernettie Farms and enter Vernon Crookes Nature Reserve via the back gate.
+Tired legs will remind you of the effort you have had to make thus far as you race through Kevard and html blade and enter Vernon Crookes Nature Reserve via the north gate.
 The steep, technical climb known as Work to be Done is always a challenge and special test where those veteran sani2c riders will tell you how much harder it was in the old days!
-Look out for the wildlife and appreciate the cheeky zebra that often escort cyclists through their plains.
+Look out for the wildlife and appreciate the cheeky zebra that often escort cyclists through the age-old natural coastal vegetation.
 The terrain changes as you follow the tracks through the reserve, and climaxes with some spectacular singletrack through the Mtagati coastal bush.
-After leaving Vernon Crookes prepare for the fast, sweeping descent into the valley and onto Esparanza Farm.
-Stay with the group and conserve here as you race along the valley floor and into the Lions Club table at the 60km mark.
+After leaving Vernon Crookes prepare for the fast, sweeping descent into the valley and through Esparanza Farm.
+Stay with the group and conserve here as you race along the valley floor and into the Lions Club water table at the 58km mark.

-Andre’s Underpass leads you back under the R612 and into Highway, a great initiative that not only serves for the race but offers a year-round off-road safe passage for mountain bikers holidaying in the Scottburgh area.
+Andre’s Underpass leads you under the R612 and into Highway, a great initiative that offers a year-round off-road safe passage for mountain bikers holidaying in the Scottburgh area.
 Watch for the sharp left hander taking you onto Renishaw Trails before an exhilarating ride down into the sea breeze.
-A sprint will get you into Moodie Lane first and leads you onto the famous long, Hansgrohe Floating Bridge that snakes across the lagoon at Scottburgh Beach.
-Leaving the bridge, it’s a short climb up onto Beach Road and then an easy 2km time trial through to the new finish venue at Scottburgh Golf Club.
-Moving to the Golf Club for our new finish venue will dramatically streamline the entire finish process.
+A sprint will get you into Moodie Lane first and leads you onto the famously long Hansgrohe Floating Bridge that snakes across the lagoon at Scottburgh Beach.
+Leaving the bridge, it’s a short climb up onto Beach Road and then an easy 2km time trial through to the finish venue at Scottburgh Golf Club.

 Subscribe to our newsletter